Djokovic–Nadal rivalry: 2015

 In 2015, the pair contested four matches with Djokovic winning all four.
 They met at the semifinal stage of the Monte-Carlo Masters.
 The match was competitive with Nadal producing, by his own assessment, his best performance yet of the season.
 However, a very in-form Djokovic prevailed.

 They then faced each other at the French Open for the fourth consecutive year, this time in the quarterfinals.
 There, Djokovic beat Nadal in straight sets.
-It was Djokovic's first victory against the Spaniard in seven meetings at the tournament, Djokovic became the only man to ever beat Nadal at all four majors, the first man to beat Nadal in straight sets in a best-of-five-set match on clay, and the only man to beat Nadal on clay six times.
-This was also only the second time that Nadal has been defeated at the French Open, after losing to Robin Söderling in the 2009 edition of the tournament.
+It was Djokovic's first victory against the Spaniard in seven meetings at the tournament; Djokovic became the only man ever to beat Nadal at all four majors, the first man to beat Nadal in straight sets in a best-of-five-set match on clay, and the only man to beat Nadal on clay six times.
+This was also only the second time that Nadal had been defeated at the French Open, after losing to Robin Söderling in the 2009 edition of the tournament.

 Nadal next played Djokovic in the China Open final, where he was comprehensively beaten by the Serb.
 They met yet again in the semifinals of the ATP World Tour Finals, in which Djokovic won in straight sets and leveled his head-to head with Nadal for the first time at 23–23.